openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 encrypt messages that only the private key holder can decrypt.
 Also, the public key cannot be used to derive the original private key.
 This functionality fits perfectly with what our distributed system needs!
-Alas, public-key cryptography introduces complex behaviors, setup , and management.
+Alas, public-key cryptography introduces complex behaviors, setup, and management.
 In the next article, we will dive a little deeper into this topic.
 For now, let us take it on faith that it will serve our needs well.